Zhang-Kevin16/CTF/nactf/rev/patience/writeup.md

 # Patch the binary

-Open this up the binary in your favourite disassembler and then path out `call 0x1053` with `mov rdi, 15620537638032369420`.
+Open this up the binary in your favourite disassembler and then patch out `call 0x1053` with `mov rdi, 15620537638032369420`.
 Remember to nop out everything else before the next call.
 ![screenshot](patched.png)

 Run the binary and there is the flag!